Last Updated on April 22, 2021 by the staff of TheAllElectricLawn

 How to Use an Electric Pole Saw

 Actually using an electric pole saw is pretty easy.
 An electric pole saw consists of just a few parts.
-There is a small electric chainsaw head, extension poles to attach the chainsaw head, and a power cord or battery.
-The chainsaw will operate like any other electric chainsaw, and you will need to add bar/chain oil as needed.
+There is a small electric chainsaw head, extension poles or adjustable poles to attach the chainsaw head, and a power cord or battery.
+The chainsaw will operate like any other electric model chainsaw, and you will need to add bar/chain oil as needed.

 Have a Clean Work Area

 Like I mentioned above, you need to have a clear area to work.
 This is especially important if you have a corded electric pole saw.
 Make sure there is nothing around that could catch on your power cord.

 Also, remove limbs as you cut them so you don’t trip over them when making new cuts.
 Removing downed limbs will also keep you from tangling up your extension cords if you have them.

 Take a look at the tree you are looking to remove some limbs from.
 Are there lower branches that are in the way of the higher branches you need to access?
 If so, then you need to remove those lower branches first.